-Volvo XC60 T8 Twin Engine hybrid - Engines, drive & performance
+Volvo XC60 Recharge hybrid - Engines, drive and performance

-The Volvo XC60 T8 hybrid’s handling doesn’t make the most of its impressive speed
+The handling doesn’t make the most of the powerful engines

-Driving the Volvo XC60 T8 hybrid quickly is like trying to dance to Beethoven – it’s possible, but it doesn’t feel natural.
+Driving the Volvo XC60 Recharge hybrid quickly is like trying to dance to Beethoven – it’s possible, but it doesn’t feel natural.

 While some SUVs, like the BMW X3 and Jaguar F-Pace, are designed to offer a sharp, car-like driving experience, the XC60 does things differently.
 It’s a comfortable SUV with supportive seats, light steering and soft suspension, designed to deliver you to your destination feeling rested and relaxed.
-To configure such a car so it produces 401bhp seems – and is – incongruous.
+This actually means that the 405bhp of the Polestar Engineered models seems – and is – a little incongruous.

 The XC60 isn’t bad to drive by any stretch of the imagination, but make use of all that power on winding roads and you’ll wish the steering would provide more feedback and that the body wouldn’t wobble about so much.
-At least the brakes have no issue slowing the XC60 T8: they can be a little grabby at low speed, but when pushing on they’re most effective, stopping the XC60 with greater efficacy than its two-tonne weight would suggest they should.
+At least the brakes have no issue slowing the XC60 Recharge: they can be a little grabby at low speed, but when driving quickly they’re most effective, stopping the XC60 with greater efficacy than its two-tonne weight would suggest they should.

-Zero to 62mph officially takes 5.3 seconds, and while the lack of a V6 rasp or V8 grumble means the T8 doesn’t feel as quick as it actually is, the power definitely makes itself felt when joining motorways and overtaking.
-There’s even a Polestar performance package, which pushes power up to 415bhp.
+On the road, the four-cylinder engine naturally lacks a V6 rasp or V8 grumble, meaning it doesn’t feel as quick as it actually is, but the power definitely makes itself felt when joining motorways and overtaking.